 Powered by Pecha Kucha

-Due to its success over the past five years we will organize VriThink's Night Out (powered by Pecha Kucha) once again!
-The event will be hosted by our trend platform VriThink! on the 13th of November at the exclusive venue "Rode Hoed (Red Hat)" in Amsterdam.
+For the 6th time in a row we will organize VriThink's Night Out (powered by Pecha Kucha)!
+The event will be hosted by our trend platform VriThink! on the 13th of November at the exclusive venue "Rode Hoed (Red Hat)", an old shelter-church in the city center Amsterdam.

 During this very stimulating evening the presenters will show 20 slides and discuss each slide in 20 seconds.
 Finally; no more boring lectures or tiring presentations!